 Your occupational therapist (OT) provides rehabilitation with an emphasis on upper extremity function, improving independence with daily functional activities (dressing, bathing, grooming, etc.).
 The OT also uses therapeutic exercises and activities, modalities and can fabricate upper extremity splints.

-Our Speech language pathologist will assist those patients having problems with eating, swallowing, or communicating from a variety of causes such stroke, brain injury, hearing loss, or are enduring Parkinson’s, multiple sclerosis or dementia.
+Our speech language pathologist will assist those patients having problems with eating, swallowing or communicating from a variety of causes such as stroke, brain injury, hearing loss, Parkinson’s, multiple sclerosis or dementia.

 A licensed respiratory therapist will work directly with patients who have breathing disorders such as chronic lung problems (asthma, bronchitis and emphysema) to maintain and recover lung function after illness or surgery.